Curious as to how to paint lamps? Change the look of your lamps with paint one layer at a time.

 For starters, I was going for a somewhat gray, teal and white combo with dark gray shades.
 I thought with the light gray wall this coloring would look great so I started off with a dark gray base.

 I literally continued the layering process, some layers thin and brushed on, some layers wiped off as soon as they were applied and some layers lightly over the raised details.
 But I continued over and over with these layers wondering why it didn’t feel right.
 Until I realized that it wasn’t the paint, nor the finish, nor the details.
 Those were all great!
 These just don’t work with the room, and that’s ok.
 When I finally came to this realization I decided to seal the lamps and sell them.
+They now live in someone else’s home.

 The Result – Teal, Gray, and White Ornate Painted Lamps